digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

   The freeze-drying process needs to be at least 72 hours long to make sure the samples are absolutely dry.
   Directly after the freeze-drying process, all the perforated caps need to be switched with standard, disinfected, non-perforated caps to avoid contamination from the environment.
 The falcon tubes are then scanned and stored in a labeled rack.
 From now on, the tubes will be stored in said racks to allow easy access to the samples if need be.

   The first step of the extraction process is the weighing.
 50 mg needs to be weighted and inserted in a 2ml Eppendorf tube with a rounded bottom.
-3 metal beads, or 3 disc beads if the sample is a needle or lignified, are added.
-An error up to 5% is accepted.
-To separate the tubes containing  normal beads from the discoids beads, the letter β is written on the tubes containing the discoid beads.
+An error up to ±5% (±2.5 milligrams) is accepted.
+Three 4mm metal beads, or three  disc beads if the sample is a needle, lignified, or deemed to hard, are added.

-  The Eppendorf tubes then go in the MM40 Retsch machine (shaker) for 2.5 minutes at 25Hz for standard beads, and 5 minutes at 25Hz for the discoid beads.
+  The Eppendorf tubes then go in the MM40 Retsch machine (shaker) for 2.5 minutes at 25Hz for standard beads, and 5 minutes at 25Hz for the discoid beads to grind the dried plant matter into a powder.
 Then, 1,5ml of the DBGI extraction solution is added.
 Said solution is made of a mix of 80% methanol, 20% distilled water, and 0,1% formic acid.
-The newly rehydrated samples go back in the Retsch machine for a second round with the same settings.
+The newly rehydrated samples go back in the Retsch machine for a second round with the same settings depending on their content.

   The tubes are then centrifugated for 2 minutes at 13'000 RPM to split the supernatant from the plant deposit which precipitates.

-  Afterward, as much of the supernatant (usually 1,4ml) is collected and pipetted in a glass vial with a hermetically sealed cap (Figure C-08).
-Floating particles need to be avoided for they clogg the LC-MS.
+  Afterward, as much of the supernatant (usually 1,4ml) is carefully collected and pipetted in a glass vial (2 milliliters) with a hermetically sealed cap (Figure C-08).
+Floating particles need to be avoided for they tend to clogg the LC-MS.
   The vial needs to be labelled and associated to a container, ensuring the continued tracking of the sample from the garden to the freezer.
   The vials' container is then stored in a -70	°C freezer, and is ready for LC-MS and analysis.